 Decide on How Attention-Grabbing Your Header Should Be

 Some headers are purposefully designed to fade into the background.
 These headers lend the site a subtle sense of beauty, credibility and professionalism, then disappear from the reader’s minds.

 Other headers are designed to grab attention.
 They tell the user what the site is about, who you are or any number of other things.
 In other words, the header plays an active role rather than a passive role in the website.

 Before you do anything else, first decide how attention-grabbing you want your header to have.
-This decision will inform all your other choices.
+This decision will inform all of your other choices.

 Generally, for content websites, a strong header is a good idea.
 For sales letter websites, the header should more or less fade to the background and give the first impression to the headline instead.

 Tips on Color in the Header